img 3194

 1. Beautiful/interesting/serious equipment

-2. The challenge of fixing equipment others couldn’t
+2. A challenge, like fixing equipment that others couldn’t

 3. Helping people who particularly need my help

-This Technics SE-A100 certainly ticked all those boxes, and so, for better or worse, I took it on.
-This is something I came to regret for a while, but I eventually fixed the bloody thing when nobody else who’d tried could.
+This Technics SE-A100 certainly ticked all those boxes, and so, for better or worse, I agreed to take it on.
+This is something I came to regret for a while, but I eventually fixed the bloody thing when nobody else could.
 I don’t mind saying that I’m proud of that!
 Oh, and it’s STILL working, five years on.
 Read on to find out more!

 Technics SE-A100